-Practicum students are required to actively participate in a minimum of one (1) hour of supervision per week with their on-site supervisor.

-Students are also required to engage in one and one half (11/2) hour each week of faculty supervision at Doane University through active participation in Practicum/Internship supervision seminar.
+- Practicum students are required to actively participate in a minimum of one (1) hour of supervision per week with their on-site supervisor. - Students are required to engage in one and one half (11/2) hour each week of faculty supervision at Doane University through active participation in Practicum/Internship Faculty Supervision seminar. - Students who arrive over 15 minutes late for faculty supervision WILL NOT be counted as being present for that faculty supervision session and are required to make this seminar up the following week.